Making Smart Cities Safe: Why Good Communication Matters

 We are far away from such smart city approaches in Switzerland and Europe, primarily due to our high data protection requirements.
 Nevertheless, the question remains as to whether the increasingly networked spaces we live in will make a city more secure.
 Does more security come at the cost of an increased risk of data theft or data manipulation?
 How much "smartness" do the citizens of a city accept and actually want?

 As PwC writes in its "Smart City Paper", it is the interconnectivity of the virtual and physical infrastructure that makes up a smart city, but which also potentially creates significant security risks.
-With each additional access point, the vulnerabilities for sensitive data becomes greater unless they are properly protected.
-Smart Cities can be vulnerable to numerous cyber attack techniques, such as remote execution of processes and signal interference, as well as traditional means, including malware, data manipulation and denial-of-service-attacks.
-In order to minimise risk, comprehensive smart city plans are needed to protect the clearly "critical infrastructure" on behalf of all stakeholders, from individual citizens to large public and private institutions.
+With each additional access point, the vulnerabilities for sensitive data become greater unless they are properly protected.
+Smart Cities can be vulnerable to numerous cyber attack techniques, such as remote execution of processes and signal interference, as well as traditional means, including malware, data manipulation and denial-of-service attacks.
+In order to minimize risk, comprehensive smart city plans are needed to protect the clearly "critical infrastructure" on behalf of all stakeholders, from individual citizens to large public and private institutions.

 Communication is key